 - Legal information (licenses, permits, etc.)

 - Client contact info

 - Style guide

 - Financial information (bank accounts, credit cards, etc.)

 - Anything else necessary to running your business

 Having systems and processes in place helps you run your business more productively.
 You’ll set yourself up for success and avoid burnout.

-As an added bonus, once you have a system set up, it makes it much easier to outsource that portion of your business to a Virtual Assistant.
-As you grow and there’s more work to be done than hours in your day, you’ll appreciate being one step closer to outsourcing.
+As an added bonus, once you have a system in place, it becomes much easier to outsource that part of your business to a Virtual Assistant.
+As your business grows and there’s more work that you can accomplish in a day, you’ll be glad that you are one step closer to outsourcing.